-Barr cancels second day of testimony, escalating battle with U.S. Congress
+Attorney General Barr cancels second day of testimony, escalating battle with Congress

 “I think that if he felt that he shouldn’t go down the path of making a traditional prosecutorial decision, then he shouldn’t have investigated,” Barr said.

-Barr was asked about the report’s finding that Trump directed White House counsel Don McGahn in June 2017 to tell Rosenstein that Mueller had conflicts of interest and must be removed.
+Barr was asked about the report’s finding that Trump directed then-White House counsel Don McGahn in June 2017 to tell Rosenstein that Mueller had conflicts of interest and must be removed.
 McGahn did not carry out the order.
 Rosenstein had appointed Mueller the prior month.

 Barr, appointed by Trump after the president fired his predecessor, Jeff Sessions, seemed to minimize the incident and said Trump believed “he never outright directed the firing of Mueller.”
 Trump could have presumably appointed someone else to do the job after Mueller was fired, he said.